DavidBarbera/ToolsAndMiddleware/Readme.md

         get_projection(node.GetChild(i))
 ```
 *Comments:* Originally made without the *SomeMaths* module, this approach is less modular and renders to SVG as it recursively reads from the .fbx file, which offers speed.
-However, it becomes impossible to scale without knowing the boundaries of the scene previousy, a feature that exists in the C++ version of the Python SDK but not yet in the Python bindings.
+However, it becomes impossible to scale without knowing the boundaries of the scene previously, a feature that exists in the C++ version of the Python SDK but not yet in the Python bindings.
 This project is filed in the [FBX_WebPage](https://github.com/DavidBarbera/ToolsAndMiddleware/tree/master/FBX_WebPage) folder.

 ##References
 * [List of Python fbx classes.
 Autodesk FBX help for SDK](http://download.autodesk.com/us/fbx/20112/FBX_SDK_HELP/index.html?url=WS1a9193826455f5ff453265c9125faa23bbb5fe8.htm,topicNumber=d0e8312)